 where $0\le k\le n $ is the number of lines, $i_1,\dots, i_{n-k}$ are the points on the top segments that are not endpoints of lines and $s\in S_n$ sends the upper points of the lines to their lower points and the remaining $n-k$ ordered points on the top segment to the $n-k$ ordered points of the bottom segment, e.g. see Figure \ref{Fig10}.

 \begin{remark} Observe that for the rook monoid the elements are either point or lines.
 Now, it is natural to attach a framing to a line as in the symmetric group, while it is less natural to attach a framing to a point.
-In literature indeed (e.g. \cite{ChEaJA2023}) the framed rook monoid $R_{d,n}$ has no framings attached to points.
-However, we consider as well this other possibility, defining the framed rook monoid $R'_{d,n}$, that will therefore satisfy $R_{d,n} \subset \RR_{d,n}$. \end{remark}
+In literature indeed (e.g. \cite{ChEaJA2023, AiArJuMMJ}) the framed rook monoid $R_{d,n}$ has no framings attached to points.
+Furthermore, we consider here the case where the points can be provided with framing, thus defining the framed rook monoid $R'_{d,n}$.
+Observe that $R_{d,n} \subset \RR_{d,n}$. \end{remark}